codebasedlearning/ios_course/b_swift/README.md

 ### Part 1

+- script
+- core types
+- functions, closures
+- control flow

-> Create a macOS Command Line Tool (e.g. in 'New Project `MySolutions_PartI`') and single solution functions for each task or use an Online Swift Playground, e.g. https://swiftfiddle.com .
+> Create a macOS Command Line Tool (e.g. in 'New Project `MySolutions`') and single solution functions for each task (or use an Online Swift Playground), e.g. https://swiftfiddle.com .

 ---